David Picasso

 Alan David Picasso Romero (born July 22, 2000) is a Mexican professional boxer.
-He has held the WBC Silver super-bantamweight title since July 2023.
+He has held the WBC Silver super-bantamweight title since July 2023 and challenged for the undisputed world super-bantamweight title in 2025.

 Professional career

-Alan Picasso Romero made his professional debut against Jose Antonio Arellano Lopez on March 25, 2017.
+Picasso made his professional debut against Jose Antonio Arellano Lopez on March 25, 2017.
 He won the fight by split decision.

-On July 15, 2023, Picasso Romero fought Sabelo Ngebinyana for the WBC Silver Super Bantamweight title.
-Picasso Romero won the fight by TKO in the 6th round.
+On July 15, 2023, he fought Sabelo Ngebinyana for the WBC Silver super-bantamweight title.
+Picasso won the fight by technical knockout in the sixth round.

-On July 19, 2024, it was announced that Picasso Romero would defend his WBC Silver Super Bantamweight title against former title challenger Azat Hovhannisyan on the Mayweather-Gotti III undercard on August 24, 2024.
-Picasso Romero won the fight by unanimous decision.
+On July 19, 2024, it was announced that Picasso would defend his title against Azat Hovhannisyan on the Mayweather-Gotti III undercard on August 24, 2024.
+He won the fight by unanimous decision.

+On July 19, 2025 at MGM Grand Garden Arena in Paradise, Nevada, Picasso fought Kyonosuke Kameda on the undercard of Manny Pacquiao-Mario Barrios undercard, winning by majority decision.

+On December 27, 2025, he challenged undisputed super-bantamweight champion Naoya Inoue at the Mohammed Abdo Arena in Riyadh, Saudi Arabia.
+Picasso lost by unanimous decision to suffer his first professional defeat.